Sewing thread plays a very important role in the success or failure of a sewing project.

 - If you use a cheap thread on an expensive fabric, it’s sure to stand out.
 Sometimes cheap thread bleeds and spoils the entire garment.

 A clear understanding of the various qualities and types of thread and its application goes a long way in the successful completion of a project.
+It’s always important to know what thread you’re working with so that you can choose the right needle for your sewing machine.

 Spend some time thinking about and planning what thread to use, considering the factors I’ve covered in this post and you’ll have a more successful sewing project!